xingbod/xingbod.github.io/_pages/about.md

 - 研究生实习：讯飞，虹软，滴滴等

 Accepting master students and research interns (AHU students only), we offer:
-- interesting research topics, and cutting-edge research projects, not only focus on research publications but also seminal discoveries and impactful achievements for society；
+- interesting research topics and cutting-edge research projects, not only focusing on research publications but also seminal discoveries and impactful achievements for society；
 - collaborate with top-tier institutes, such as HKUST, Yonsei, Monash；
 - assist you in finding interns from top-tier companies；
 - flexible scheduling of working；

-We expect you:
+We expect you to:
 - be self-motivated
 - coding is just a piece of cake for you
 - be responsible and positive